 The purpose of this new endeavour is to reconnect people with nature, an ability we've all lost rather dramatically.
 And it did the job.
 The next day, I woke up rejuvenated and focused on the things I love and want to protect.

-Even if it was rainy or cloudy in your area, wasn't it nice just to take your mind off the daily grind and stop to appreciate life's simple, yet magnificent occurrences?
+Even if it was rainy or cloudy, it was nice just to take my mind off the daily grind and stop to appreciate life's simple, yet magnificent occurrences?

 Follow my adventures on Instagram.